-Ministers bowed to pressure to drop binding commitments to the Paris climate change agreement from its post-Brexit trade agreement, leaked government emails have revealed.
+Ministers bowed to pressure to drop binding commitments to the Paris climate change agreement from its post-Brexit trade agreement with Australia, leaked government emails have revealed.

 Liz Truss, the trade secretary, and Kwasi Kwarteng, the business secretary, ruled the government could “drop both of the climate asks” from the text of the controversial trade deal, according to emails from a senior official seen by Sky News.

 Among the chunks removed from the text was “a reference to Paris Agreement temperature goals”, the broadcaster reported.

 References to Paris will remain, but they will be “implicit” rather than spelt out in the text of the trade treaty, it was revealed.

 It is in stark contrast with the UK’s trade deal with the European Union, where temperature commitments are explicitly in the deal.

 However, Sky News reported, Boris Johnson’s administration will claim a climate “win” by referencing the Paris Agreement in the text of the treaty – the first time that has happened in an Australian trade deal.